-American Samoa longline fishing vessels operate in the EEZ around American Samoa, on the high seas in international waters, and occasionally in the EEZs of countries adjacent to American Samoa.
+American Samoa longline fishing vessels operate in the EEZ around American Samoa and on the high seas in international waters.
 Additionally, around 27 American Samoa longline limited access permit holders also hold Hawaii longline limited access permits, the latter of which allows them to fish in the EEZ around Hawaii and land fish in Hawaii.
 As previously noted, vessels possessing both an American Samoa and a Hawaii longline limited access permit have an exception to fishery restrictions on the retention on bigeye tuna in the WCPO and may continue to land fish in Hawaii, if NMFS prohibits catch and retention of bigeye tuna in the WCPO when the fishery reaches the U.S. WCPO limit.
 Federal regulations prohibit commercial fishing within marine national monuments.
 From early 2002 (67 FR 4369) until February 3, 2016 (81 FR 5619) and again from September 20, 2017 (82 FR 43908) until July 6, 2021 (86 FR 36239) fishing within the Large Vessel Prohibited Area (LVPA) for vessels greater than 50 feet in length (generally within 50 nm of emergent lands) was prohibited.
 Since July 6, 2021, U.S. large longline vessels that hold a Federal American Samoa longline limited entry permit may fish within the LVPA to approximately 12-17 nm from the shoreline around Swains Island, Tutuila, and the Manua Islands.
 Figure 7 shows the distribution of fishing effort by the American Samoa deep-set longline fleet in millions of hooks in years 2008-2017.

 The American Samoa pelagic longline fishery is managed as a limited access fishery with a maximum of 60 vessel permits.
 Effort in the American Samoa deep-set longline fishery peaked in 2007, when 29 vessels participated and deployed 5,920 sets with approximately 17,554,000 hooks (NMFS 2015).
-Since that time, fishery statistics across all categories have generally declined; in 2021, 11 vessels made 40 trips and deployed 1,484 sets with 4.2 million hooks (WPFMC 2022).
-Total longline fleet revenue was was estimated at \$2.55 million in 2021.
+Since that time, fishery statistics across all categories have generally declined; in 2023, 10 vessels made 37 trips and deployed 1,224 sets with 3.8 million hooks (WPFMC 2024).
+Total longline fleet revenue was was estimated at \$2.82 million in 2023.